-I personally don't have a Thai credit card because I don't meet the general requirements for one and I'm not interested in the deposit option.
-Previously I had a card from back home with free foreign transactions and withdrawals, but that benefit has since been revoked.
+I personally don't have a Thai credit card.
+Firstly, I don't meet the general requirements, and secondly, I'm not interested in the deposit option.

-I do have my Wise card, though, so I can spend without heavy fees on that – more on Wise here, and I do have a Bangkok Bank debit card, so I'm not short on options.
+I now have a Wise card, so I can spend without heavy transaction fees on that – more on Wise here, and I do have a Bangkok Bank debit card, so I'm not short on options.

 That said, if I could get a Thai credit card without a deposit I probably would, but mainly just to collect the miles under the airline loyalty programs.

 If you have a well-paying job here, run a business, or have the money to put down a deposit, I think a local credit card is beneficial.
 But I wouldn't stress out about not having one, because it really isn't essential.

 Cash is still king in Thailand.
 Businesses will be happy to take your money, regardless of the color of your plastic.